Inference on LATEs with covariates: Introduction

-Provided that the weighted average of covariate-specific LATEs as derived by \citet{angrist1995two} is a parameter of interest, this paper presents researchers with an inference framework that is readily applicable to many empirical instrumental variable estimation problems.
-Evidently, there are settings in which a researcher has a different causal parameter in mind. \citet{sloczynski2020should} points out that in our parameter of interest a larger weight is placed on covariate groups with large variation in the instrument assignment and a strong first stage.
-Researchers that are concerned about this weighting, can use our identification robust methods to perform a subgroup-specific analysis that zooms in on groups with little variation in the instrument.
-Inference on subgroup-specific LATEs that are not weighted by the instrument strength may not provide much useful insights, as any unidentified LATE that receives nonzero weight will trigger the confidence interval to be the entire real line \citep{evdokimovlee}.

 We conduct a series of Monte Carlo simulations which set-up mimics key features of the data used in \citet{card1995using}, and has also been used by \citet{blandhol2022tsls}.
-The results illustrate that the estimator we study is median unbiased for a range of values for the instrument strength and the number of covariate groups.
-Fully saturated TSLS and various jackknife estimators incur a bias that increases with the number of covariate groups and as the strength of the instrument decreases.
-A $t$-test using our proposed variance estimator yields close to nominal size control regardless of the instrument strength when the number of instruments is small.
-When the number of instruments increases, the test becomes progressively more conservative under weak instruments, while maintaining close to nominal size control under strong instruments.
-The standard $t$-test based on the fully saturated TSLS estimator with heteroskedasticity-robust standard errors shows large size distortions.
-The exception is the just-identified case where the control can take on only two values, in which TSLS is known to offer close to nominal size control even under weak instruments \citep{angrist2023one}.
-Finally, we verify numerically that not taking into account treatment heterogeneity when estimating the variance indeed leads to an oversized test.
-This underlines the importance of not only accounting for treatment effect heterogeneity in the estimation stage, which has been the main focus of the extant literature, but also in the inference stage.

-To illustrate the estimator we briefly revisit the data used by \citet{card1995using} in the specification selected by \citet{sloczynski2020should}.
-The goal of the study is to estimate the effect of going to college on income, where the endogenous decision of going to college is instrumented by the distance to college.
-In particular, we consider a specification with five binary controls and binarize the treatment to having some college attendance.
-We document that unrealistically large estimates are obtained when the covariate dummies are not interacted with the instruments.
-The estimator we study yields much more reasonable point estimates although the effects statistically cannot be distinguished from zero at conventional significance levels.
+The results illustrate that our proposed estimator is median unbiased, even with a large number of covariate groups and weak instrument strength.
+Our inference method yields nominal size control regardless of the instrument strength when the number of covariate groups is small, and becomes progressively more conservative when the number of covariate groups increases under weak identification.
+At the same time, our method has sufficient statistical power to detect empirically realistic causal effect sizes.
+In contrast, linear and fully saturated TSLS and various jackknife estimators incur a bias that increases with the number of covariate groups and as the strength of the instrument decreases, and the corresponding tests show large size distortions.